gbti-network/.github/profile/readme.md

 # About GBTI

-GBTI is a private community that aims to connect developers and technology enthusiasts to share knowledge, collaborate, and grow together.
-We offer a variety of resources, events, and support to our members, including access to private repositories.
+GBTI is a private  community that aims to connect developers and technology enthusiasts to collaborate, curate, and grow professionally together.

 ## Private Repositories